Step 1 – Prepare the surface

 Step 2 – Paint

 Then we apply the chosen colour on our furniture, in this case it is Vintage Cream colour.
 For some colours one coat is sufficient.
 On the other hand, if you see that there are places where you can still see through the colour, apply a second coat when the first is dry.
 For large surfaces, such as this piece of furniture, you can use a roller to paint.
-It’s faster and gives a smooth finish.
+It’s faster and gives a smoother finish.

 Step 3 – The finish